OpenFAST/openfast/docs/source/testing/index.rst

 realistic and focus on the mathematics and exersizing of an algorithm.
 The objective of the included tests is to quickly catch bugs or unexpected changes in results.
-Additionally, the tests can help programmers determine whether an expected change in results has occured in the expected manner.
+Additionally, the tests can help programmers design their module and subroutine interfaces in a sustainable and maintainable manner.

 All of the necessary files corresponding to the regression tests are contained in the ``reg_tests`` directory.
 The unit test framework is housed in